33 Things To Do with Los Angeles Babies Before They Turn 1

 31. See snow!

-Yes, you can see snow in the morning and be back by the beach by dinner.
-Peruse our list of easy day drives where you can see snow, or visit one of the local museums or events that carts snow right into the heart of the city, like the annual Snow Days at Kidspace.
+Yes, you can see snow in the morning and be back by the beach for sunset.
+Peruse our list of easy day drives where you can see snow, or visit one of the local museums or events that cart snow into the heart of the city, like the annual Snow Days at Kidspace.
 (Who says we don’t get snow in LA?
 It’s the city of movie magic, and we can get anything we want!)

 32. See Santa

 LA has Santas of all stripes.
-You’ll find a classic Santa at the Huntington, Mrs. Claus in Beverly Hills, Surfing Santa by the beach, so just do a little research and pick the perfect Santa for your family.
+You’ll find a classic Santa at The Huntington, Mrs. Claus in Beverly Hills, and Surfing Santa by the beach.
+Just do a little research and pick the perfect Santa for your family.
 Then try to return to this same Santa year after year.

 33. Meet the Easter Bunny